iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 file doesn't exist, beefy serves up a default page that just injects a script tag for your entrypoint file.
 This won't work with the workflow outlined above because we assume the require machinery will be available.

+Create an `index.html` file in the root of your project that contains:

 ```html
 <!DOCTYPE html>